With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreOlder Adult Mental Health Clinic Dept Of Behavioral Health is a mental health clinic in Fresno County, CA, located at 4409 East Inyo Street, Modular A, 93702 zip code.
+Learn MoreOlder Adult Mental Health Clinic Dept Of Behavioral Health is a mental health facility in Fresno County, CA, located at 4409 East Inyo Street, Modular A, 93702.
 Older Adult Mental Health Clinic Dept Of Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Older Adult Mental Health Clinic Dept Of Behavioral Health offers individual psychotherapy, group therapy and behavior modification to seniors 65 or older.
+Older Adult Mental Health Clinic Dept Of Behavioral Health provides dialectical behavior therapy, psychotropic medication and trauma therapy to seniors 65 or older.
 Older Adult Mental Health Clinic Dept Of Behavioral Health also supports seniors or older adults.
-More services at Older Adult Mental Health Clinic Dept Of Behavioral Health include case management and intensive case management.
+Some other services available at Older Adult Mental Health Clinic Dept Of Behavioral Health include intensive case management and case management.

-Learn MoreCommunity Behavioral Health Center is a mental health treatment center in Fresno County, CA, located at 7171 North Cedar Avenue, 93720 zip code area.
+Learn MoreCommunity Behavioral Health Center is one of mental health facilities in Fresno County, California, located at 7171 North Cedar Avenue, 93720 zip code.
 Community Behavioral Health Center provides hospital inpatient treatment.
-Community Behavioral Health Center offers couples/family therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Community Behavioral Health Center provides couples/family therapy, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Community Behavioral Health Center also supports people with serious mental illness.
-Additional services at Community Behavioral Health Center consist of case management.
+Additional services provided at Community Behavioral Health Center include case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.